ANIMALS & FREEDOM OF INFORMATION

 Government is answerable to the public.
 Sometimes they need a prod to remind them of this.
 We're happy to be that prod.

 Why the FOI process has such significance when it comes to animal industries

 The reason why FOI requests are so crucial in respect of animal industries is because animals can’t advocate for themselves.
 So where an industry operator is failing and a government body is not regulating them properly, the animals have no way of alerting us to these problems.
 Information obtained from public bodies provides us with an important tool to understand whether these bodies tasked with upholding welfare laws - are actually doing this.

 Extract from an inspection of Raymond Cullivan's farm undertaken by Cavan County Vet Michael O'Sullivan and Charlie Grant (DAFM) on 29 May 2015

 How does this help?
 Well it allows us to call the vet out on his mistake and what appeared to be a complete lack of understanding of the regulations he is there to enforce.
-It allows to take the vet to task for breaching his duties under the veterinary code.
-It allows us to call out the County Council who initially said that this farm was operating in compliance with the regulations (see Cavan County Council statement to BBC Panorama Programme 17 May 2016) .
-It allows us to work to ensure that this won’t happen again.
-It allows us to write content for this very page.
-It allows you to help us to make sure that this doesn’t happen again.
+It allows the public to take the vet to task for breaching his duties under the veterinary code.
+It allows the public to call out the County Council who initially said that this farm was operating in compliance with the regulations (see Cavan County Council statement to BBC Panorama Programme 17 May 2016) .
+It allows the public and us to work to ensure that this won’t happen again.
+It allows us to write content for this very page, to share this information.
+It allows you, to help us, to make sure that this doesn’t happen again.
 It also lets people know what actually happens on puppy farms, what takes place behind the breeders Facebook posts and the DoneDeal ads.